EU leaders struggle to find common ground on COVID travel rules | Health

 The European Commission proposed on November 25 a tweak to the COVID pass that would make proof of vaccination sufficient for unhindered movement across the EU for nine months after completion of the primary vaccination cycle.
 The proposal has not yet been approved by member states.

 Portugal introduced a requirement for additional negative tests on the very day the Commission made its proposal.
+Ireland mirrored that move a few days later.
 Greece announced the same measure on Wednesday, to take effect on Dec.
 19. Prime Minister Kyriakos Mitsotakis said it would apply only for the Christmas period and was meant to gain time against the spread of Omicron as Greece sped up its campaign to give a booster dose to all adults.

 Preliminary data show vaccines are less effective against Omicron, but a booster increases protection.
 The European Centre for Disease Prevention and Control said on Wednesday Omicron was more transmissible and likely to become the dominant variant in Europe within the first two months of 2022.

 However, it did not propose travel restrictions because it said the variant was already present in many EU states and was often transmitted locally.
-Last week the Commission proposed that member states require a negative test only for people, including the vaccinated, arriving from outside the EU, officials told Reuters.
-That measure is still under discussion.
+Last week the Commission proposed that member states require a negative test only for people, including the vaccinated, arriving from outside the EU, officials said.
+That measure, still under discussion, faces opposition from some states.

+If approved, it could pave the way for the lifting of an EU travel ban on southern African states that was imposed after the Omicron variant was detected there in November, officials said, but many governments remain cautious.
+The expiry of the COVID-19 pass after nine months is less controversial but several states have asked to wait until more is known about Omicron.

+A meeting of EU diplomats is scheduled for Dec.
+21 to discuss the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)